itteco/meteor-oembed/README.md

         });
     });

-Use base widget as example for template customization:
+See the default base widget as example and boilerplate for template customization:

  * [base-widget.html](https://github.com/itteco/meteor-oembed/blob/master/lib/client/base-widget.html)
  * [base-widget.js](https://github.com/itteco/meteor-oembed/blob/master/lib/client/base-widget.js)

-Widget context is oembed object itself.
-If oembed is loading then context will be:
+The context of the widget is the oEmbed JSON object itself.
+If oEmbed is loading, the temp context is:

     {
         loading: true
     }

-If error occurred during oembed loading context will be:
+If an error is encountered during oEmbed request (such as page 404s or proxy 503s), the context is set to:

     {
         error: ErrorInstance
     }

-Alternatively you can customize base widget overriding styles: [base-widget.css](https://github.com/itteco/meteor-oembed/blob/master/lib/client/base-widget.css)
+Alternative way to customize base widget is simply via CSS: [base-widget.css](https://github.com/itteco/meteor-oembed/blob/master/lib/client/base-widget.css)

-### Examples
+### Integration example

-Here is integration diff into meteor `todos` example application (shows embed if todo's text is url): [meteor-todo-iframely-oembed-demo](https://github.com/nleush/meteor-todo-iframely-oembed-demo/commit/1b9f52ae4fc4a25dba617de0edbdf59633ecd1e5)
+Here is the integration diff that activates iframely:oembed in the exmaple Meteor `todos` application (embeds will show up if todo's text is url): [meteor-todo-iframely-oembed-demo](https://github.com/nleush/meteor-todo-iframely-oembed-demo/commit/1b9f52ae4fc4a25dba617de0edbdf59633ecd1e5)

-[Deployed demo app](http://iframely.meteor.com/) used to test package: [meteor-iframely-demo](https://github.com/nleush/meteor-iframely-demo).
+And another simple [demo app](http://iframely.meteor.com/) used to test package: [meteor-iframely-demo](https://github.com/nleush/meteor-iframely-demo).

+### License

+MIT, (c) 2014 Itteco Software Corp.